-Southport killer: what was known when?
+Southport killer: What was known when?

 Rudakubana’s home in Old School Close, Banks is searched by police, and an unknown substance is found in his bedroom.

-The search is halted and the substance is sent to the Defence Science and Tech Laboratory (DSTL) in Porton Down near Salisbury for analysis.
+The search is halted and the substance is sent to the Defence Science and Technology Laboratory (Dstl) in Porton Down near Salisbury for analysis.

 Separately, that evening there is both a peaceful vigil for the girls in Southport, and unrest outside the town’s mosque.